What is the Kintsugi Testnet?

 Throughout the Merge, the Kitsugi network then transitioned into using the PoS mechanism.
 As a public post-merge Ethereum testnet, Kintsugi sought to face rigorous tests for potential issues and attack vectors.

-How is the Kintsugi testnet different from other testnets?
+How was the Kintsugi testnet different from other testnets?

 The Kintsugi testnet was designed specifically to test the Ethereum network after the merge of a PoW chain and the Beacon Chain.
-Hence, the network provides Ethereum developers a safe environment to test their applications on a theoretical post-merge Ethereum chain, and prepare for the consensus network.
+Hence, the network provided Ethereum developers with a safe environment to test their applications on a theoretical post-merge Ethereum chain and prepare for the consensus network.

-Other testnets exist for developers to test their applications and contracts before deploying on the PoW mainnet.
+Other testnets exist for developers to test their applications and contracts before deploying on the PoS mainnet.
 As a developer, it boils down to their need to choose a certain testnet.

-The actual programming of applications on the testnet doesn’t change from the mainnet at all.
-In fact, the Kintsugi testnet maintains the same developer experience as the mainnet.
-Ethereum launched the testnet to catch any edge cases of a post-merge, PoS Ethereum chain.
+The actual programming of applications on the testnet doesn’t change from the mainnet.
+The Kintsugi testnet maintained the same developer experience as the mainnet.
+Ethereum launched the testnet to catch any edge cases of a post-merge PoS Ethereum chain.

 What happened to the Kintsugi testnet?

-The Kintsugi testnet was designed to identify major bugs with the post-Merge Ethereum environment, and during the testing phase, it was forked into multiple chains causing it to be deprecated in favor of a new post-merge testnet, Kiln.
+The Kintsugi testnet was designed to identify major bugs with the post-Merge Ethereum environment.
+During the testing phase, it was forked into multiple chains causing it to be deprecated in favor of a new post-merge testnet, Kiln.

 The Geth clients rejected the fault block, while Nethermind and Besu clients accepted the block, leading to the first split.
-Then, some Geth nodes running variations of the client disagreed on the result internally, causing the second split of the network.
+Then, some Geth nodes running variations of the client disagreed on the result internally, causing the second network split.

-Because the Kintsugi network lost the ability to finalize transactions due to multiple forks, so the Ethereum Foundation introduced the Kiln Merge testnet in March 2022 to test the Merge once again, in hopes of finally transitioning existing long-lived testnets.
+Because the Kintsugi network lost the ability to finalize transactions due to multiple forks, the Ethereum Foundation introduced the Kiln Merge testnet in March 2022 to test the Merge once again, hoping to transition existing long-lived testnets finally.

-Since then, the Kintsugi testnet has been deprecated, and the Kiln network has been used to carry out the first mainnet “shadow fork.”
+Since then, the Kintsugi testnet has been deprecated, and the Kiln network was used to carry out the first mainnet “shadow fork.”

-The launch of the Kintsugi testnet marked an important milestone for the Ethereum Foundation in their steps to completing The Merge.
+The launch of the Kintsugi testnet marked a significant milestone for the Ethereum Foundation in completing The Merge.
 By opening the Kintsugi testnet up to Web3 developers, the Ethereum Foundation onboarded existing developers to deploy applications and battle-test the network with edge cases.

-Although the Kintsugi network is now deprecated in favor of the Kiln merge testnet, the network served its purpose of catching major bugs.
+Although the Kintsugi network was deprecated in favor of the Kiln merge testnet, the network served its purpose of catching significant bugs.